MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/isolate-and-troubleshoot-common-issues/isolate-common-issues.md

 ### Isolate changes

-When you make multiple changes at the same time, it's not obvious which ones contribute to a problem.
+When you make multiple changes at the same time, it's not obvious which one contributes to a problem.
 Try reverting to the last known working state and make a single change.
-If it works fine, revert the change and make another one until the issue happens.
+If it works fine, revert the change and make another one until the issue occurs.
 For example, you can [restore a canvas app to a previous version](/power-apps/maker/canvas-apps/restore-an-app) and apply changes progressively.

 <!-- ## Try something related -->

-If you're unable to revert an app to a working state, it's also helpful to make one change differently while keeping everything else the same.
+If you can't revert an app to a working state, it's also helpful to make one change differently while keeping everything else the same.

 Here are a few examples:

 - If searching for a long piece of text doesn't return correct results, try a shorter piece of text.
 - View the same app on the same device, but with a different browser.
-- If data isn't displaying correctly in a control, try displaying it in a different type of control.
+- If data isn't displayed correctly in a control, try displaying it in a different type of control.
-- If data isn't displaying correctly on a page, try a different page or app with the same data.
+- If data isn't displayed correctly on a page, try a different page or app with the same data.
-- If one data connection isn't working, try another.
+- If one data connection doesn't work, try another data connection.

 Knowing what works as expected is as important as knowing what doesn't.
 For example, if you can connect to one Microsoft Dataverse table but not another, the table could be misconfigured.
 On the other hand, if you can't connect to any tables at all, it could be a larger problem caused by an outage, a network failure, or a bug.
 These possibilities suggest other avenues for investigation and help you get closer to the source of the error.

 ### Simplify

 A complex app has many components that might go wrong.
 Remove unnecessary details so there are fewer variables.

 If there are [client scripts in model-driven apps](/power-apps/developer/model-driven-apps/client-scripting), try disabling them.
-Even if the problem still persists, at least you'd eliminate those scripts as the cause of the problem.
+If the problem persists, at least you have eliminated those scripts as the potential cause.

 ### Start from scratch

 Consider creating a new app or configuration.
-This process can be broken into multiple simplified steps and checkpoints, especially when the original version is too complex to re-create.
+This process can be broken into multiple simplified steps and checkpoints, especially when the original version is too complex to recreate.
 Consider the essence of the app and experiment with what works and what doesn't.
 For example, if a table in a model-driven app doesn't show the right records, try [re-creating the view](/power-apps/developer/model-driven-apps/customize-entity-views).

 If the new app works, compare it with the original to find the difference.
 If there's no difference, the problem might be fixed with the latest version.
-Or, the original app may have configuration problems.
-Even if you're unable to upgrade your app, knowing if and how the problem was fixed will guide the next steps.
+Or, the original app might have configuration problems.
+Even if you can't upgrade your app, knowing if and how the problem was fixed will guide the next steps.

 ### Find out which layer has data issues